danielgamage/SelectionPalette/README.md

 - anchors
 - components

-Each type allows for three types of selection operations
+Each type allows for three selection operations
 - ( `+` ) add elements of type to current selection
 - ( `-` ) subtract elements from current selection
 - ( `○` ) select only elements of type from current selection